Vermiczek/WeatherApp/README.md

 This is pretty much what happened to this project - it's main purpose was to teach me React and it accomplished it with great results so I'll leave it at that.
-It looks and works pretty good anyway, I might as well move on to a more ambitious project.
+It looks and works alright anyway, I might as well move on to a more ambitious project.